mbg9700/IntroDSCapstone/Capstone_RNotebook.md

 <img src="Capstone_RNotebook_files/figure-markdown_github/unnamed-chunk-15-1.png" style="display: block; margin: auto;" />

-Same plot with ngrams=2
+In the following plot, I repeat the above text analysis and plot two word combinations that show up most frequently by homeless status i.e. ngrams=2

+Interesting to see that there are so many deaths due to environmental exposure/hypothermia and substance use among the homeless compared with mostly chronic illness among the 'with home' decedents.

-Interesting to see the deaths due to environmental exposure/hypothermia.
-Need to compare month of death for homeless vs. with home.
+Need to compare month of death for homeless vs. with home to understand when the environmental exposure deaths occurred.

 ``` r
 T <- EDAdf